 The term ‘research data’ is not a legal concept.
 For the purpose of WUR's research data policy, research data refers to all material that is produced and/or analysed for research purposes.
 This made include a wide variety of information, such as video/audio material, code, numbers, and facts.
 WUR's research data policy applies to research data only and not to administrative (= not research-related) data.
 Research data can form part of a patent application, a copyrighted work or a database for which a database right applies.
 These rights provide its owner intellectual property protection.

 What the policy is based on

-The policy is based on leading principles in the area of research data management, such as the FAIR principles, and on national frameworks such as the Netherlands Code of Conduct of Scientific Practice.
+The policy is based on leading principles in the area of research data management, such as the FAIR principles, and on national frameworks such as the Netherlands Code of Conduct for Research Integrity.
 Data Management Support also interviewed researchers across the organisation to ensure the policy would relate to their current data management practices as well as possible.
 The regulations differ slightly between the four confidentiality levels used by WUR.